latent-to/developer-docs/docs/btcli/btcli.md

 Command line interface (CLI) for Bittensor.
 Uses the values in the configuration file.
 These values can be overriden by passing them explicitly in the command line.

-See [Getting Started](./getting-started/install-btcli.md) to install `btcli`.
+See [Getting Started](../getting-started/install-btcli.md) to install `btcli`.

 :::note Transaction Fees
-Many btcli operations incur transaction fees.
-See [Transaction Fees in Bittensor](./fees.md) for details.
+Many BTCLI operations incur transaction fees.
+See [Transaction Fees in Bittensor](../learn/fees.md) for details.
 :::

 Command line interface (CLI) for Bittensor.
 Uses the values in the configuration file.
 These values can be